Kiedy w przewodach płynie prąd

 Finding the right gap

-By using the Aibot X6 UAV, Alpiq has now been able to accurately determine the distances between the overhead lines and the surrounding vegetation to as much as ± 30cm in order to ensure a smooth operation of their routes.
-Since the current paths must frequently be checked at irregular intervals, the full potential of the UAV develops in this case in order to generate exact and comparable results from partial sections.
+By using the Leica Geosystems UAV solution, Alpiq has now been able to accurately determine the distances between the overhead lines and the surrounding vegetation to as much as ± 30cm in order to ensure a smooth operation of their routes.
+Since the current paths must frequently be checked at irregular intervals, the full potential of the UAV develops, in this case, in order to generate exact and comparable results from partial sections.

-The entire monitoring can now be carried out by a small crew, since only one other person is required to watch HD live transmission on the Aibotix Ai DLVP.
+The entire monitoring can now be carried out by a small crew, since only one other person is required to watch HD live transmission on the screen.
 The cost advantage compared to a helicopter and the associated crew as well as the elaborate sensors is obvious.
-Another advantage of using a UAV is the possibility to generate precise data again and again in order not only to create snapshots but to generate a longitudinal section for a long-term study from the data obtained.
+Another advantage of using an UAV is the possibility to generate precise data again and again in order not only to create snapshots but to generate a longitudinal section for a long-term study from the data obtained.

-The Aibot X6 as a floating multisensor platform also offers the possibility to use other measuring methods.
-So, Alpiq EnerTrans AG is extending the workflow to a multispectral camera, such as the Parrot Sequoia, to determine the NDVI Normalised Differenced Vegetation Index (NDVI) of the vegetation.
+Leica Geosystems UAV as a floating multisensor platform also offers the possibility to use other measuring methods.
+So, Alpiq EnerTrans AG is extending the workflow to a multispectral camera, such as the Parrot Sequoia, to determine the Normalised Differenced Vegetation Index (NDVI) of the vegetation.
 This can identify regions that need to be inspected more frequently due to increased plant growth.
-This operation eliminates the need for expensive, large-scale and expensive inspections with helicopters, as areas where the overhead lines are threatened by vegetation can be predicted precisely.
+This operation eliminates the need for expensive and large-scale inspections with helicopters, as areas where the overhead lines are threatened by vegetation can be predicted precisely.

-The Aibot X6 is also equipped with a LiDAR sensor to achieve even more precise results.
+The UAV is also equipped with a LiDAR sensor to achieve even more precise results.
 By using a LiDAR sensor, the UAV can generate millimeter-precision point clouds from the air and thus work even more precisely.

-"The aerial robot from Aibotix supports Alpiq EnerTrans AG optimally in the fulfillment of our demanding inspection tasks,” said Rudolf Meier, chief executive of Alpiq EnerTrans AG.
-“This is certainly a device for professionals by professionals."
+"The aerial robot from Leica Geosystems supports Alpiq EnerTrans AG optimally in the fulfillment of our demanding inspection tasks.
+A device for professionals by professionals!" - Rudolf Meier, chief executive of Alpiq EnerTrans AG

-With the innovative approach of Alpiq EnerTrans AG to specify and modernise vegetation management through the use of the Aibot X6 UAV, the company not only works more efficiently, but it can also depend on solid data to counteract any malfunction.
+With the innovative approach of Alpiq EnerTrans AG to specify and modernise vegetation management through the use of Leica Geosystems UAV, the company not only works more efficiently, but it can also depend on solid data to counteract any malfunction.